python/cpython/Doc/library/xml.dom.minidom.rst

 .. function:: parseString(string, parser=None)

    Return a :class:`Document` that represents the *string*.
-This method creates a :class:`io.StringIO` object for the string and passes that on to :func:`parse`.
+This method creates an :class:`io.StringIO` object for the string and passes that on to :func:`parse`.

 Both functions return a :class:`Document` object representing the content of the